- Choose a Windows PC:

 Telephone is much better.
 The likelihood of the same gang hacking your computer and eavesdropping on your phone is pretty low.
 So phone exchanges of keys are fairly reliable.
 The NATO phonetic alphabet is a good way to transit letter keys by voice.
 Instead of the letters, use the words...
 Alfa, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, Juliett, Kilo, Lima, Mike, November, Oscar, Papa, Quebec, Romeo, Sierra, Tango, Uniform, Victor, Whiskey, X-ray, Yankee, Zulu.

-Better yet is to exchange with your intended recipients a randomly generated list of keys that you will use in various time periods.
+For regular correspondents, you could exchange with your intended recipients a randomly generated list of keys that you will use in various time periods.
 A schedule might list a new key for each month, week, day, even hour or quarter hour.
-If you can't find a teenager to write this script for you, use the Feedback button above to ask us for a C++ console version.
+If you can't find a teenager to write this script for you, use the Feedback button at the top of this page to ask us for a C++ console version.
 Incidentally, if you send out key schedules, be sure to encrypt them.
 And the first time, you need to get the key for that first encrypted file to them by some other way -- phone, snail mail, whatever.

 When you select a file to be encrypted, choose it from within Windows Explorer (or Windows 10 File Explorer).
 If the file is open in any other software on your computer and if you select it from within that software, the law of unintended consequences will assert itself.
 Think Titanic.
 Think Custer's Last Stand.
 Think Election Day, or some other suitable disaster.
 Which leads us directly to the following item.